OctopusDeploy/blog/blog/2021-05/octopus-release-2021-q2/index.md

 ## Azure App Service deployments {#azure-deploy}

-Azure App Service now supports many different types of applications (.NET, Java, and Node.js) and various ways to deploy and configure them.
+Azure App Service now supports many different types of applications (such as .NET, Java, and Node.js) and various ways to deploy and configure them.

 We added a new step to Octopus so you can take advantage of these capabilities.